 When I married in 1985, I inherited a family heirloom- a fern.
 My mom gave me a piece of her fern she received at her bridal shower in 1957.
 It was a gift from my great-grandma, Alice Gustafson Eldred.
 How do you take care of an heirloom fern?

 After all these years, she has fern care down to a tee and has given countless pieces of it away to friends and family.
 I’m not sure how many are still out there, but ours are going strong.

 This was not the case a few years ago.
 I’m not sure how long ago I divided the fern or even moved it to another container.
-I do know it had been at least been 13 years, as I’ve lived in this house that long and have never touched it.
+I do know it had been at least 13 years, as I’ve lived in this house that long and have never touched it.
 Below is the before picture.
 I knew I needed to up my fern care game to keep this alive.

 It almost died

 It looked sad, more of the fronds died after this picture, and I was sure I had killed it.
 I started thinking that returning it to such a large pot might not have been such a good idea.
 I watered it sparingly and used Superthrive in the water with some Jack’s Classic 20-20-20 mixed in for good measure.
 There were a couple of prayers thrown in, as well.

 I was pleasantly surprised when new fronds started appearing.
 It did great and here is a picture below in September of 2011.
 (Apologies for the bad quality of the pictures)